iyan5440/HTML-Practice/README.md

 # HTML-Practice
-An intro to writing HTML, web development programming.
+An intro to writing HTML and web development programming.